thomastran8/post-arch-setup/README.md

 # shell-setup
-Script that sets up Xfce, Zsh, Neovim, and Tilix configurations on a newly installed system or backs up an existing one.
+Script that sets up Xfce, Zsh, Neovim, and Terminator configurations on a newly installed system or backs up an existing one.

 ## Usage
 Run setup.sh to deploy your configurations.